iaaron-green/Genesis-Test/README.md

 # Genesis-Test
-Test Assigment for Genesis company
+Test Assigment for Genesis company.
-This project for search of repositories which located on GitHub using github api Used tehnologiies:
+This project for search of repositories which located on GitHub using github api.
+Used tehnologiies:
 1) Language: Kotlin
 2) Architecture: MVVM